giabaoAu/mango/README.md

    -> By fetch a sanity query to check with that specific GitHub ID -> If not -> writeClient() as happening in the background

+9. Project Form Submission Handling
+   -> It validates the form with a form schema (using validation.ts) -> if fail, it reset the form
+   -> Identify if a _z error_ or just a normal error

 #### BUG TO BE FIXED

 1. MIGHT NEED TO DOWNGRADE TO REACT18 BC SANITY NOT FULLY SUPPORT REACT19 YET